Sena-Kilinc/Sena-Kilinc/README.md

-- 👋 Hi, I’m Sena Kılınç
-- 👀 I’m interested in machine learning, artificial intelligence and data analysis
+Hi I'm Sena and im interested in data analysis and web development.